 Gresham’s Law suggests that people, acting rationally in their financial self-interest, will choose to spend the ‘bad’ money, viewing it as less valuable, and retain the ‘good’ money for their savings or for trade in a market where its intrinsic value is recognized.
+The role of lower intrinsic and lower intrinsic value is crucial in determining which coins are spent and which are hoarded.
 This process eventually drives the ‘good’ money out of circulation, as it ends up being hoarded rather than spent.

 Deep Dive into Gresham’s Law